 Landlord-Tenant Attorney Representing Landlords In The Eviction Process

-Kenneth L. Baritz & Associates, P.C., in Philadelphia welcomes inquiries from landlords in need of legal counsel and representation in eviction proceedings.
+Baritz Law Associates LLC, in Philadelphia welcomes inquiries from landlords in need of legal counsel and representation in eviction proceedings.
 When nonpayment of rent is a problem, we are often able to help resolve landlord-tenant disputes efficiently out of court.
 When eviction is unavoidable, however, we are prepared to take action quickly and efficiently.

 Our experienced Pennsylvania landlord-tenant lawyers are prepared to assist you, the landlord, through all phases and legal aspects of the eviction process as described below.
 Contact us to schedule a no-obligation consultation, whether to plan for future needs, or to get an eviction underway immediately.

 Our lawyers are prepared to guide you with confidence and without delay through all aspects of the eviction process as follows:

 Notice To Vacate

 In order to initiate an eviction of a tenant in Philadelphia, a landlord is first required to give the tenant a written notice.

 If the tenant has a written lease, there may be a clause in the lease stating precisely how much notice is required.
 If a tenant is being evicted for nonpayment of rent, unless otherwise specified in the lease, the landlord must give a 10-day written notice.
 However, sometimes the lease “waives,” or sets aside, the right to a notice.
 The same is true if there is a word of mouth (oral) lease agreement.